isi-nlp/Carmel-Repository/README.md

 Carmel-Repository
 =================

-This is a repository for all finite-state machines that are compatible with the Carmel toolkit (http://www.isi.edu/licensed-sw/carmel).
+This is a repository for all finite-state machines that are compatible with the Carmel toolkit (http://www.isi.edu/licensed-sw/carmel) and tools for helping to create these machines.

 FSA | Description
 ------------- | -------------